Thursday, December 31, 2020

 So the last obstacle to my deeply held belief that Roe vs. Wade should stand is this simple realization: laws do not solve all of our problems.
 Well intentioned or not, laws always have unintended consequences.
 In order to evaluate whether or not to implement a new law, or in the case of the Supreme Court, pave the way for such a law, much thought and reason must go into realistically evaluating how much the law will actually address the problem it was created to fix, as well as an honest and thorough examination of all the unintended problems it could create.

-As I said above, laws do not exist in a vacuum, they effect for better and worse, the lives of everyday people.
+As I said above, laws do not exist in a vacuum, they affect for better and worse, the lives of everyday people.
 If a new law regardless of its good intentions, creates untold anguish and suffering on top of not having much chance to fulfill its very purpose, then quite honestly we are much better off without it.

 It is my strong opinion that the Pandora's box of new state abortion laws enabled by the potential overturning of Roe vs. Wade, perfectly fits that description, and I respectfully urge the members of this Supreme Court to look beyond their ideological and religious biases, to the potential suffering these new laws could bring to countless of Americans, and then rule accordingly.